graphieros/vue-data-ui-doc/README.md

 <li>Arabic</li>
 </ul>

-The quality of translations is probably dubious, as most of them were generated with Google translate.
+The quality of translations is probably varied, as most of them were AI generated.

 ### Features